douglasteeple/RoboND-Perception-Project/README.md

             </contact>
           </surface>
 ```
 This helped in picking up the objects.
+I got the values from the ROS WIki Tutorial 'Create you own world': http://wiki.ros.org/cob_gazebo_worlds/Tutorials/Create%20your%20own%20world
 Other fixes such as waiting longer to grip were ineffective.

 15. I loaded up the `challenge.world` scenario to try to get the perception pipeline working there.
 ![Challenge World](output/challenge.jpg)